ACCESS-Community-Hub/PyEarthTools/docs/maintainer.md

 ```
 Thank you very much for your contribution.

 When we release a new version of PyEarthTools, that version is archived on Zenodo.
-See: https://doi.org/10.5281/zenodo.12697241
+See: XXXXX

-As you have contributed to PyEarthtools, would you like to be listed on Zenodo as an author the next time `scores` is archived?
+As you have contributed to PyEarthtools, would you like to be listed on Zenodo as an author the next time PyEarthTools is archived?

 If so, please open a new pull request.
-In that pull request please add your details to .zenodo.json (which can be found in the  `scores` root directory).
+In that pull request please add your details to .zenodo.json (which can be found in the PyEarthTools root directory).

 In .zenodo.json, please add your details at the bottom of the “creators” section.
 The fields you will need to complete are: